Lumberjacks in Love

 Story by Fred Alley and James Kaplan

-Lumberjacks in Love is one of Northern Sky’s all-time box office hits and celebrates a world where bath time is once a month and the blast of a dinner bell brings the boys running.
+Lumberjacks in Love is one of Northern Sky’s all-time box office hits – celebrating a world where bath time is once a month and the blast of a dinner bell brings the boys running.
 Four burly lumberjacks live in a state of manly bliss at the Haywire Lumber Camp in Northern Wisconsin – until an encounter with a plucky mail order bride interrupts life as they know it.
 The result is big belly laughs and beautiful music.
 Lumberjacks, which premiered in 1996, is one of the earliest and most successful collaborations between the classic writing team of Fred Alley and James Kaplan.
-Lumberjacks in Love is a must-see for any Northern Sky fan and is celebrating its 20th anniversary of delighting audiences this summer!
+Lumberjacks in Love is a must-see for any Northern Sky fan and is celebrating its 21 years of delighting audiences this summer!
+TICKETS ON SALE APRIL 3rd, 2017

 Show Length = 80 minutes with no intermission